mahbubul14/tic_toc_toe/README.md

 - The first player to get 3 of her marks in a row (up, down, across, or diagonally) is the winner!
 - When all 9 squares are full, the game is over.
 If no player has 3 marks in a row, the game ends in a tie.

+### Tests
+- This game uses Rspec Rspec To run the tests:
+- In your terminal, cd into TicTacToe directory and run rspec --init.
+- Then run the files helpers_spec.rb, game_spec.rb and players_spec.rb in the spec folder using ```rspec``` command.

 ## Author